LevanKvirkvelia/salute/README.md

     system`You are a helpful that answers questions by writing SQL queries.`, user`
       Here is my question: ${params.query}

       Here is a list of tables in the database:
       ----
       ${fetchTableSchemaAsAString(false)/* we pass a promise, but we can also return a function that returns a promise */}
       ----
       Column names must be quoted with double quotes, e.g. "column_name".
-      Dont use aggregate functions without GROUP BY.
-      Convert type if needed.
       Generate a Clickhouse SQL query that answers the question above.
       Return only SQL query, no other text.
     `,